A short history on cyber crime

 It wasn’t until 1986 that the first computer virus called BRAIN started to spread among computers.
 The impact of the virus was to slow down floppy disks usage and to try and stop illegal copying of the medical program created by two brothers in Lahore, Pakistan.

-In 2000 the “I love you” worm spread through emails and deleted random files on the infected computers causing damages for an estimated $10 billion.
+Since then, destructive viruses and worms have started to take off and are becoming an increasing threat.
+The Morris worm from 1988 damaged more than 6,000 computers and resulted in damages of more than $98 million.
+In 2000, the “I love you” worm spread through emails deleted random files on infected computers causing damages of an estimated $10 billion.

 With LogPoint, you will discover a full enterprise SIEM solution.

 LogPoint is EAL 3+ certified and the solution is tailored to solve the specific security management challenges of your business - whether the goal is compliance, forensics or operational insight.